vmware/kube-fluentd-operator/README.md

   --help                        Show context-sensitive help (also try --help-long and --help-man).
   --version                     Show application version.
-  --master=""                   The Kubernetes API server to connect to (default: auto-detect) --kubeconfig=""               Retrieve target cluster configuration from a Kubernetes configuration file (default:
+  --master=""                   The Kubernetes API server to connect to (default: auto-detect) --kubeconfig=""               Retrieve target cluster configuration from a Kubernetes configuration file (default: auto-detect)
-                                auto-detect)
   --datasource=default          Datasource to use --fs-dir=FS-DIR               If datasource=fs is used, configure the dir hosting the files --interval=60                 Run every x seconds --allow-file                  Allow @type file for namespace configuration --id="default"                The id of this deployment.
-It is used internally so that two deployments don't overwrite each
+It is used internally so that two deployments don't overwrite each other's data
-                                other's data
   --fluentd-rpc-port=24444      RPC port of Fluentd --log-level="info"            Control verbosity of log --annotation="logging.csp.vmware.com/fluentd-configmap"
                                 Which annotation on the namespace stores the configmap name?
+  --default-configmap="fluentd-config"
+                                Read the configmap by this name if namespace is not annotated.
+Use empty string to suppress the default.
   --status-annotation="logging.csp.vmware.com/fluentd-status"
                                 Store configuration errors in this annotation, leave empty to turn off --templates-dir="/templates"  Where to find templates --output-dir="/fluentd/etc"   Where to output config files